Amastris (ruler of Heraclea)

 Amastris (Ἄμαστρις; c.
-340/39–284 BC) also called Amastrine (Ἀμαστρινή), was a Persian princess, and Tyrant-ruler of the city of Heraclea from circa 300 BC to her death.
+340/39–284 BC) also called Amastrine (Ἀμαστρινή), was a Persian princess, and Basilissa-regnant of the city of Heraclea from circa 300 BC to her death.
 She was the daughter of Oxyathres, the brother of the Persian King Darius III.
-She was the first woman in the Mediterranean publicly identified as the political, economic, and administrative royal authority.
+She was the first woman in Asia Minor publicly identified as the political, economic, and administrative royal authority.

 Life

 Little is known about Amastris' life before her first marriage.
 From her paternal namesake, it can be concluded that she did not have brothers.
 As a Persian royal woman, she would have been trained in managerial duty.

 Amastris was given by Alexander the Great in marriage to Craterus.
 However, in 322 BC, she married Dionysius, tyrant of Heraclea Pontica, in Bithynia and Craterus married Phila, one of the daughters of Antipater.
 The instigator of this separation is unclear, with some sources claiming it was instigated by Craterus, while others argue the opposite.
-Through this marriage, Dionysus was able to greatly increase his wealth, expand his power, and improve the welfare and loyalty of his subjects.
+Through this marriage, Dionysius was able to greatly increase his wealth, expand his power, and improve the welfare and loyalty of his subjects.
 They had three children together: Amastris, born around 321/0, Clearchus, born 320/19, and Oxyathres, born 319/8.